A guide on basement ceiling insulation

 The R-value you want on the insulation for your basement ceiling will vary depending on your goals with the project.
 Typically, you will want a minimum R-value of 10 for your ceiling insulation.
 However, if you live somewhere where you frequently want to turn on your A/C, you might want to raise the R-value of the insulation to the 13 to 25 range.

-If you don’t know the R-value of a particular product, you can use a simple eqwwwion to determine this number.
+If you don’t know the R-value of a particular product, you can use a simple equation to determine this number.
 Take the thickness of the insulation and divide it by its thermal conductivity.
 If your product has a thickness of 4 inches and a thermal conductivity rate of 0.25 Btu, you will divide four by 0.25 and get an R-value of 16.

-As you evalwwwe the available insulation products, look at building codes.
+As you evaluate the available insulation products, look at building codes.
 Some regions might have regulations or suggestions regarding insulation, particularly for spaces used as a finished basement and part of the living space for a house.

 Types of insulation material for basement ceilings